To stay out of the no-driving zone, DIY car repairers with auto

 maintenance items (oil, antifreeze), accessories (car stereos,

-floor mats), and non-automotive merchandise under brand names,
+floor mats), and non-automotive merchandise under brand names, as

 As part of its business, AutoZone operates through one